edwardsmoses/edwardsmoses.com/_data/blog/2025-08-24-implementing-2fa-totp-remix.md

 ## Installing the packages

-For this demo, I wanted the smallest set of dependencies that still made the app feel real.
+For this demo, I wanted the smallest set of dependencies: .

 - `speakeasy` handles the TOTP secret generation and token verification.
 - `qrcode` turns the `otpauth://` URL into an image that an authenticator app can scan.